 What is the essence of life?
 To serve others and to do good. — Aristotle

-For more than 50 years, volunteers have been a vital part of The University of Tennessee Medical Center.
+For nearly 60 years, volunteers have been a vital part of The University of Tennessee Medical Center.

 Volunteer Services coordinates the activities of three main groups of volunteers: Adult Volunteers, College Students, and Teen Volunteers.
 Lifting the spirits of our patients and families is what the volunteer program is all about.